tnglemongrass/OrtszeitApp/README.md

 - **Mobile Platform:**
   - Android APK

-The pipeline runs automatically on:
+The pipeline runs:
-- Every push to the `main` branch
+- Automatically on every push to the `main` branch
-- Every pull request to the `main` branch
+- Automatically on every pull request to the `main` branch
+- Manually via the "Actions" tab in GitHub (click "Build" workflow → "Run workflow")

 To access the builds:
 1. Go to the "Actions" tab in the GitHub repository